 |Preferred option for non-sensitive data from completed projects||Good option for sensitive or confidential data||Safest option for highly-sensitive data|

 An increasing number of funders are requiring data arising from projects to be openly published.
-Additionally, some publishers now requires data supporting any articles published made publicly available:
+Additionally, some journals from major publishers now require data supporting any articles published made publicly available:

 Exceptions are generally only made in the case of confidential data, only if the data cannot be sufficiently anonymised.